Brown measure of the sum of an elliptic operator and a free random variable in a finite von Neumann algebra

 We now discuss some special cases which allow us to recover main results in \cite{HoHall2020Brown, Ho2020Brown}.

-\begin{example}[The semicircular operator] If $\gamma=t$, the operator $g_{t,\gamma}$ is a semicircular operator $g_t$ with mean zero and variance $t$.
-The pushforward map is given in Proposition \ref{prop:push-forward-semicircular}.
-In this case, the statement of Lemma \ref{lemma:FK-det-derivatives-connection-ct-gt} does hold in this case.
-Indeed, by Theorem \ref{thm:sub-X0-gt-formula}, for any $\varepsilon>0$, we have
+\begin{example}[The semicircular operator] If $\gamma=t$, the operator $g_{t,\gamma}$ is a semicircular operator $s_t$ with mean zero and variance $t$.
+Let $x$ be a self-adjoint operator that is freely independent from $s_t$ The push-forward map $\Phi_{t,t}$ is given in Proposition \ref{prop:push-forward-semicircular} (obtained in \cite{HoZhong2020Brown}).
+More precisely, the push-forward map sends each vertical line segments in $\Xi_t$ to a single point.